The landscape of Mexico is very diverse. While it’s famous for its stunning beaches, the country also boasts deserts, mountains, jungles, and more.

 Best Time to Go to Mexico for Cities

-Thanks in large part to Day of the Dead festivities, I feel like November is the perfect time to visit Mexico’s cities.
+Thanks in large part to Day of the Dead festivities, November is the perfect time to visit Mexico’s cities.
 I recently spent a whole week in Mexico City to experience the holiday and the weather was perfect.

 From there, I headed to Puebla and Oaxaca and had equally amazing weather.
 Wherever you go for Day of the Dead, just be sure to book well in advance as places fill up quickly.